aosabook/500lines/sampler/README.md

 or PMF.
 If after many samples the approximation is poor or obviously wrong, then we know there is a bug in our code somewhere.

-Another reason to implement the PMF or PDF is because frequently, you will actually need it later down the line and simply don't realize it initially.
-For example, we might want to classify our randomly generated items as *common*, *uncommon*, and *rare*, depending on how likely it is to be generated.
+Another reason to implement the PMF or PDF is that frequently, you will actually need it later down the line and simply don't realize it initially.
+For example, we might want to classify our randomly generated items as *common*, *uncommon*, and *rare*, depending on how likely they are to be generated.
 To determine this, we need to be able to compute the PMF.

 Finally, in many cases, your particular use case will dictate that you